ChauhanSRishabh/movie-ticket-booking-api/README.md

 Our API will have three endpoints:
 1. **/screens**  - Add new screen and screen details.
 This endpoint will use the HTTP **POST** method to add a new screen using data in JSON format in the request body.
-2. **/screens/<screen_name>/seats** - Get information about number of unreserved seats.
+2. **/screens/<screen_name>/seats** - Get information about unreserved seats in each row.
 This endpoint uses the HTTP **GET** method.
 3. **/screens/<screen_name>/reserve** - Reserve seats at a given screen identified by screen_name.
 The details of the seats to be reserved are provided in the request body in JSON format.
 This endpoint also uses the HTTP **POST** method.

 **GET** and **POST** are HTTP methods.
 HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.
-- GET : The GET method requests a representation of the specified resource.
+- **GET** : The GET method requests a representation of the specified resource.
 Requests using GET should ***only retrieve data***.
-- POST : The POST method is used to ***submit an entity to the specified resource***, often causing a change in state on the server (eg: change in the database, etc.)
+- **POST** : The POST method is used to ***submit an entity to the specified resource***, often causing a change in state on the server (eg: change in the database, etc.)

 ## Adding a new screen : /screens

 The purpose of this endpoint is to add a new screen and its details.
-Since we would be hosting our API on localhost, the URL for this endpoint: http://127.0.0.1:5000//screens
+Since we would be hosting our API on localhost, the URL for this endpoint would be: http://127.0.0.1:5000//screens

 The name of the screen and the data about the number of seats will be sent in JSON format in the request body.
 An example would look like: